galaxyhaxz/go-learn/README.md

 - [ ] Sort an array of data
 - [ ] Write formatted data to a file

+## Milestones

+- [ ] Convert one of Diablo's dungeon generation algorithms to Go
+- [ ] Make a program to convert one image format to another

 ## Resources

 - https://gobyexample.com/ - Defining the semantics and usage of Go